10 things to do at the Jewish Ghetto of Rome

 To complete the itinerary I have given you in this article, it took me about three hours.
 Considering how much I stopped to admire details, get a little lost and explore what caught my eye along the way, I'd say you can even visit Rome's Jewish quarter in an hour and a half to two hours.

-My recommendation, especially if you go in summer, is to set aside an afternoon to wander around here and have a drink around the Tiber Island area and sit and enjoy the sunset reflecting on the river.
+My recommendation, especially if you go in summer, is to set aside an afternoon to walk around here and have a drink around the Tiber Island area and sit and enjoy the sunset reflecting on the river.
 This, of course, changes if you decide to book a guided tour of this area, as this experience will take you on a slightly different and slightly shorter tour.

 Book a tour of Trastevere and the Jewish Quarter